 Can I apply a wax on top of the coating?

-Yes, although it will have a very short term effect.
-Virtually all waxes and polishes are silicone based and whilst they can be applied on top of Supagard's paint sealant, and may increase the gloss effect, they will tend to last only a few weeks before washing off.
-After the car is treated with Supagard, you will find the reflection in the paintwork will be pin sharp and the overall finish will be extremely shiny.
+Yes, although it will have a very short-term effect.
+Virtually all waxes and polishes are silicone-based and whilst they can be applied on top of Supagard's paint sealant, and may increase the gloss effect, they will tend to last only a few weeks before washing off.
+After the car is treated with Supagard, you will find the reflection in the paintwork will be pin-sharp and the overall finish will be extremely shiny.
 You will not need to wax or polish again!

 How do your products compare to other brands in the market?

 There are many actual measurable differences between Supagard and even the most expensive of our competition - they all stem from the fact that our coating is radically different from the rest.
-Virtually all the coatings in the market are Polymer based.
-We have have chemically engineered the world's leading Polysilazane based formula.
+Virtually all the coatings in the market are Polymer-based.
+We have chemically engineered the world's leading Polysilazane based formula.
 There are massive differences that are outlined in our Buyer's Guide, which we would urge you to read.
 Even compared to other Polysilazane coatings, Supagard is superior as it has been created to have the maximum level of active ingredients that the chemistry allows, with up to four times that of competitors.